-This 'Scream Queens' Season 2 Spoiler Reveals There Will Be A New Killer — But Who Are They?
+'Scream Queens' Season 2 Has A New Killer

 Fans of the mischievously hilarious show Scream Queens have long been screaming for an update on what the second season of the Heathers-meets-Halloween show will reveal when it premieres in September.
 Though spoilers for Season 2 of Scream Queens have been scarce and mysterious, the shows panel at this years Comic-Con finally treated fans to some juicy revelations.
 In addition to the show taking place three years after the blood spattered antics of Season 1, some new guest stars (such as Teen Wolf's Colton Hayes), and the fact that beloved frat-bro Chad Radwell will be returning, there was also some new information about season two's killer.
 I hate to say it, but fans will officially have to say goodbye to Season 1's beloved villain, the Red Devil, because Scream Queens Season 2 has a new killer.